Select Your Location

 REGISTER NOW

-Neuberger Berman is proud to launch the 2023 Sustainable Investing Challenge for the fifth year in a row in conjunction with the Baruch College Zicklin School of Business, Columbia Business School, Harvard Business School, Kellogg School of Management, The London Business School, NYU Stern School of Business, and the Wharton School of the University of Pennsylvania.
+Neuberger Berman is proud to launch the 2024 Sustainable Investing Challenge for the sixth year in a row in conjunction with the Baruch College Zicklin School of Business, Columbia Business School, Harvard Business School, Kellogg School of Management, The London Business School, NYU Stern School of Business, and the Wharton School of the University of Pennsylvania.

 The Challenge